 Adopting a layered data-driven approach is crucial for maintaining strict fraud security measures.

 As no single method can detect all fraud, insurance companies are looking at AI insurance fraud solutions and top fraud detection companies that include an arsenal of data-driven tools — data analytics, predictive modeling, AI – to monitor fraud across different touch-points.

 Insurers are investing heavily in insurance analytics software, particularly AI fraud prevention software that use predictive behavioral analytics to weed out the bad actors in real-time.

-Ultimately, using innovative AI insurance fraud solutions to detect and reduce fraud is crucial for insurers today.
+Ultimately, using top fraud detection companies to detect and reduce fraud is crucial for insurers today.

 Not only can it have a major impact on a company’s bottom line, but if done correctly, can also increase the customer experience, reduce false positives, and help companies convert more genuine customers.